 Your expected family contribution (EFC) will determine if you are eligible for a need-based grant from the federal or state government as well as Seton Hall.
 In addition, your EFC will be used to determine your financial need.
 Seton Hall takes the total cost of education at the University — tuition, fees, room and board, books, travel, personal and miscellaneous expenses — and deducts the Expected Family Contribution calculated by the government.
 The amount remaining is your financial need.
 (Total cost – EFC = need).
-While we do not meet full need, this formula will determine your level of need will also determine if you qualify for federal work-study and if your student loans will be subsidized or unsubsidized.
+While we do not meet full need, this formula will determine your level of need which will determine if you qualify for federal work-study and if your student loans will be subsidized or unsubsidized.

 When will I know the bottom line?

 If you filed a FAFSA and listed Seton Hall University, we will receive your FAFSA results from the government and use this to put together a financial aid package for you.
 This package will provide you with a summary of the total cost of education (tuition, fees, books, room and board, travel, personal expenses, etc.) and also all forms of financial aid for which you qualify, such as scholarships from Seton Hall and need-based grants from the federal or state government.
 In addition, your award letter will inform you of the loans for which you are eligible as well as work study eligibility.
 The financial aid package is intended to give you a clear understanding of the bottom-line or net cost after all financial aid is applied.
 You should expect to receive your financial aid package in early April if you filed before March 1.